mwgribben/abc-of-chairmanship/12_order.markdown

 ### Role of stewards

 Stewards should not be aggressive.
 They should never eject an interrupter without the authority of the chair.
-If they see a member of the audience behaving badly, they should quietly warn them.
+If they see a member of the audience behaving badly, they should quietly warn the chair.
 If the chair orders them to be put out, the stewards should never use more force than is necessary.
 Otherwise they will expose themselves to an action for assault.

 ### Incitement from the platform